A few highlights of tax provisions for 2022:

 - As Bitcoin and other "cryptocurrency" investing grows, IRS is looking to track it.
 If you had any cryptocurrency transactions, make sure you include those records with your tax documents.

-- Arizona moves toward flat tax
+- Arizona implements flat tax